The Treachery of Images in the Digital Sovereignty Debate: The Peace of Westphalia as a Historical Parallel

-The year 1648 haunts everyone participating in the current Internet governance and digital sovereignty debates.
-It obsesses.
-But why?
-What happened in 1648, and why is it relevant 372 years later?
-In this year the Peace of Westphalia was signed.
+The year 1648 haunts everyone participating in the current Internet governance and digital sovereignty debate.
+But why is something that happened 373 years ago relevant for the debate?
+In 1648 the Peace of Westphalia was signed.
 It ended the war that for thirty years had caused misery in Europe.
 Later on, much later on, this peace treaty has been allegedly identified as the beginning of the contemporary international system.
-Therefore, it also belongs to the identity of international relations that study this system, the kernel of which is based on the concept of sovereignty, and particularly to the notion that each state is sovereign within its own territory.
-But sovereignty itself is a much older concept, of course.
+Therefore, it also belongs to the identity of international relations that study this system, the kernel of which is based on the concept of sovereignty, and particularly the notion that each state is sovereign within its own territory.

+But sovereignty itself is a much older concept.
 From ancient Rome through the medieval times to the Age of Enlightenment, sovereignty was essentially framed as a question about the power of a ruler, the sovereign, over its subordinates.
 Bodin, Hobbes, Locke, and Rousseau; from divinity to the concept of popular sovereignty, a ruler who rules with the consent of people.
-The distinction between public and private is again important: regardless whether the legitimacy of the rule is based on divinity or consent, a sovereign represents the public instead of the private interests~\citep[p.~73]{Fukuyama15}.
+Here, a dichotomous distinction between public and private is important: regardless whether the legitimacy of the rule is based on divinity or consent, a sovereign represents the public instead of the private interests~\citep[p.~73]{Fukuyama15}.
 But there is more: ``\textit{on a given territory only one state can have sovereignty, that is, supreme authority, and that no other state has the right to perform governmental acts on its territory without its consent}'' \citep[p.~245]{Morgenthau49}.
-But with respect to the digital sovereignty debate, is there a treachery in this image and where is it?
+But with respect to the digital sovereignty debate, is there a paradox, a treachery in this image and where is it?

+Clearly, another keyword here is territory.
+Actually, it can be argued that territory, whether real or (and) imagined by its occupants---a non-trivial distinction, is the only solid yet continuously moving boundary line for sovereignty; without it there would not be a sovereign according to many classical theorists~(\citealt[pp.~71--74]{Lombardo15}; for the imaged part cf.~also \citealt{Anderson91}).
+This argument opens the door for conventional criticism about digital sovereignty: because the digital realm does not follow geographic borders, there cannot be a supreme authority over the realm~(cf.~\citealt{Mueller19}).
+While not fool-proof, this criticism has its philosophical merits.
+But it is not where the image's treachery is located.
+Do you see it already?
+Correct: it is in the quotation's second sentence claiming that no other state can, without a consent, exert power in a territory of another sovereign state.